borablanca/orgmodeweb/README.md

       ```bash
         --type agenda --agenda-span 3 --header "My Agenda"
-        --type tags --filter +prj-DONE --header "My Projects"
+        --type search --filter +prj-DONE --header "My Projects"
         --type search --text "keyword"
       ```

   4. Here each line corresponds to a search section in the custom agenda.
-There are 3 types of sections: *agenda*, *tags*, *search*.
+There are 2 types of sections: *agenda* and *search*.
 Parameters can be:

       **--agenda-span :** sets how many days the agenda will show starting from today